MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/custom-stores-for-player-segments.md

 ms.localizationpriority: medium
 ---

-# Custom Stores for player segments
+# Custom stores for player segments

 In our [Stores and Sales](stores-and-sales.md) tutorial, we demonstrate how to set up a store and make a few items available to a player at special or alternate prices.